-Any healthcare provider or laboratory performing COVID-19 testing, including K-12 schools, are required to report all COVID-19 laboratory test results, both positive and negative, electronically into the NJDOH Communicable Disease Reporting and Surveillance System (CDRSS).
+Any healthcare provider or laboratory performing COVID-19 testing, including K-12 schools, are required to report all COVID-19 laboratory test results, both positive and negative, electronically to NJDOH.
+Laboratories are required to report test results into the NJDOH Communicable Disease Reporting and Surveillance System (CDRSS).
 Access to CDRSS requires the completion of training available on the CDRSS home page.
+Healthcare providers, including schools, can report into CDRSS or through SimpleReport.
+Refer to Guidance for Schools on COVID-19 Reporting Requirements, Reporting Point of Care (POC) COVID-19 Test Results, and Screening Testing Program.